The Gilbert Byron House

 The Gilbert Byron house contains artifacts relating to Byron and his lifestyle and serves as a classroom for outdoor education, literature, and writing programs for the community.

-The house is located on the grounds of Pickering Creek Audubon Center and is open to the public during daylight hours.
+The house is located on the grounds of Pickering Creek Audubon Center and is open year round to the public during daylight hours.
+It is near the Center’s walking trail.
 Visitors are welcome to come in and look around.
 Please sign the guestbook!